 SRM from the Commission meeting, “Briefing on Results of the Agency Action Review Meeting,” on 31 May, 2007 - M070531 (Ref.
 28), noted that in the next self-assessment report on the ROP, the staff should expand the resident inspector demographics, including Region by Region data, as well as summary data.
 The report should evaluate recruitment, training, and development to confirm that there are adequate human resources to meet changing needs.
 The staff should also consider ways to enable senior resident inspectors to be promoted and still remain within the resident inspector program.

 SRM from the Commission meeting, “Briefing on Results of the Agency Action Review Meeting” on 4 June, 2008 - M080604 (Ref.
-29), noted that in its next paper on ROP self-assessment, the staff should evaluate possible improvements to the ROP self-assessment metrics for performance indicators and the ignificance etermination rocess.
+29), noted that in its next paper on ROP self-assessment, the staff should evaluate possible improvements to the ROP self-assessment metrics for performance indicators and the Significance Determination Process.
 If the staff evaluations of resident demographics and the reasons for leaving the resident program reflect a need for additional measures including, for example, adjustments in compensation, the staff should make appropriate recommendations to the Commission.

-In COMSECY-14-0030, “Proposed Suspension of the Reactor Oversight Process Self-Assessment for Calendar Year 2014,” the staff requested Commission approval to suspend the ROP self-assessment for one year to:
+In COMSECY-14-0030, “Proposed Suspension of the Reactor Oversight Process Self-Assessment for Calendar Year 2014,” the staff requested Commission approval to suspend the ROP self-assessment for one year so the staff could use those resources instead to:

-Develop a more effective self-assessment with more meaningful metrics for use in 2015 and beyond; and
+Develop a more effective self-assessment program with more meaningful metrics for use in 2015 and beyond; and

 Address ROP improvement recommendations from the multiple independent and focused ROP-related assessments performed in CY 2013 and CY 2014.

-In SRM to COMSECY-14-0030, the Commission approved the staff’s suspension of the annual ROP self-assessment for CY 2014 and noted that the staff should inform the Commission of the status of ROP enhancements in the CY 2015 ROP self-assessment.
+In the SRM to COMSECY-14-0030, the Commission approved the staff’s suspension of the annual ROP self-assessment for CY 2014 and noted that the staff should inform the Commission of the status of ROP enhancements in the CY 2015 ROP self-assessment.

 As a result of early staff discussions on potential program improvements and efficiencies, the staff developed COMSECY-15-0014, “Proposed Elimination of Annual Reporting Requirements for Specific Evaluations within the Reactor Oversight Process Self-Assessment Process” (Ref.
 39).
 In this COMSECY, the staff recommended eliminating three evaluations that had been enclosures to the annual ROP self-assessment: the regulatory impact summary; the resident inspector demographic analysis; and the ROP resource expenditure analysis.
 The staff noted that these detailed evaluations had been shown to offer only limited insights, were redundant to other processes, and did not appear to add the level of value as they did when they were initiated by Commission direction.
 The staff further noted its intent to incorporate certain objective aspects of these three evaluations into the revised ROP self-assessment process performance metrics.
-In SRM to COMSECY-15-0014, the Commission approved the staff's request to eliminate annual reporting of these three evaluations from the existing ROP self-assessment process.
+While the existing resident inspector demographics report was recommended for elimination, the staff also recommended exploring ways to better measure inspection staffing and demographics with a revised analysis that would be performed on a less frequent (triennial) basis.
+In the SRM to COMSECY-15-0014, the Commission approved the staff's request to eliminate annual reporting of these three evaluations from the existing ROP self-assessment process.
+A revised inspector demographics analysis approach is governed by IMC 0307, Appendix D, “Power Reactor Resident Inspector Retention and Recruitment Program Monitoring and Assessment.”